hyperledger/iroha-2-docs/src/guide/javascript.md

 ::: info

-`fetch: nodeFetch as typeof fetch` type assertion is acceptable here for a reason. `Torii` expects the "classic", native `fetch` function which is available natively in Browser.
+`fetch: nodeFetch as typeof fetch` type assertion is acceptable here for a reason. `Torii` expects the "classic", native `fetch` function, which is available natively in Browser.
 However, both `node-fetch` and `undici` don't provide `fetch` that is 100% compatible with the native one.
 Since `Torii` doesn't rely on those corner-features that are partially provided